 This is a photo of my 8 year old son’s room, styled and photographed by myself.
 It’s a modern Breton themed bedroom.
 I styled this bedroom in the autumn to bring a fresh, bright and happy feel to the room.
 I made sure that a cosy feel is maintained, with the soft throw on the bed for bedtime tucking in and the cushion for casual lounging.
 Everything is positioned conveniently, such as the comforting bedside light, an accessible bedside table for his drink and storage below his table for toys.
 Next to his bed is a laundry bag which encourages tidiness.
 To the right of his bed is a large shelf of favourite books, recently converted to his workspace.
 To the left of his bed is an empty area for running around with friends.
 Image courtesy of Gerladine Tan.

 Danielle Parisi – Interior Blogger

-This girl’s bedroom designed by Petite Vintage Interiors features some must-haves for ultimate fun and style for little ones.
+This girl’s bedroom designed features some must-haves for ultimate fun and style for little ones.
 Pastel colours are great in children’s bedrooms, mixing pastel colours makes it really easy to achieve a scheme that is soothing and still loads of fun.
 I love the pink and mint features that stand out in this bedroom!
 Next, the wall stickers are a great addition.
 They are easier, quicker and cheaper to use than wallpaper.
 Little dots, triangles or clouds are just some of the many choices available.
-Making storage fun is also important by using cleverly shaped side tables and shelves.
-The house-shaped shelf used as a side table here is a great example.
-And you’ll score highly on the fun factor!
+Making storage fun is also important by using a cleverly shaped side table.

 Lara Jarvis – Lifestyle Blogger